M4rwaneX/dingooChallenge/README.md

 By the way, these centroids will give us a good position for the restock "hub" because in each cluster, the centroids have the lowest distance from each locations of the cluster.

-Note that I have used `random_state = 42` in this part to be able to compare data without worrying about randomness.

-From what I have read from the documentation, the initialization of the centroid is by default on the option `k-mean++` which mean there no reasons to apply the algorithm multiple times with random centroids and keep the best.
-This is what I would have done if I had to implement the algorithm alone.

 ### Metrics

-I didn't know metrics to evaluate clusters so I have done research and came across silhouette score.
+I didn't know metrics to evaluate clusters so I have done research and came across `silhouette score`.
 I will be using the one from `sklearn`.
+We will be comparing data, so as for now,
+I will remove the randomness (to be precise, I will choose a random state) from the code until the conclusion where I will do statistics to see if it is relevant on large scale of time.
+It means that the initial centroids will be fixed but chosen randomly (`random_state = 42`), I will select 250 locations from a fixed random locations (`random_state = 42`)